 What is clearing loans

 Some clearing companies provide targeted loans to organizations as part of a clearing settlement relationship.
-Such loans are also issued by some large financial institutions (for example, ABOUT US Banking - Swiss bank).
+Such loans are also issued by some large financial institutions (for example, ABOUT US Banks - Swiss bank).
 The funds received are available to pay off the debt to the counterparty.

 The advantage of clearing loans is a low interest rate due to the use of a special intrabank currency.